 - Copper = a mid-tone orange brown

-As for fluorescent paint, I would use the brightest color I own (so florescent pink would be bright pink, florescent purple would be a bright purple, etc.)
+As for fluorescent paint, if you don’t want to buy a tube, I would use the brightest color I own (so florescent pink would be bright pink, fluorescent purple would be a bright purple, etc.)

-The most important thing you should know is that florescent paint is not lightfast which means that it can fade because of UV light.
+The most important thing you should know is that fluorescent paint is not lightfast which means that it can fade because of UV light.
 Metallic paint can have varying levels of lightfastness.

 Lightfastness is determined by the ASTM, The American Society for Testing and Materials (you can read more about the ASTM and lightfastness in my article about reading labels on paint).

-So, what do you do if you reeeeally want to paint that tutorial that uses all of the fluorescent paint or metallic beauties?
+So, what do you do if you reeeeally want to paint that tutorial that uses all of the fluorescent paint or metallic beauties but you’re scared they’ll fade over time?
 You can still create the paintings!
 You’re just going to have to consider where you’ll hang your finished artwork and you’ll have to seal for protection.
 For me, I always seal my artwork so that they’re easier to clean.
 You can check out my article if you’d like more info on sealing your paintings.